Friday, May 4, 2018

 A 2010 multi-millionaire head of an oil company has his Indian Ocean rig sunk by Somalian pirates.
 He goes to investigate with several members of his company.
 Oh, I forgot to mention that his name is "Adrian Sinbad" and is a descendant of the original "Sinbad the Sailor".

 The helicopter "Sinbad" and his employees are in becomes trapped in a storm and crashes in the Indian Ocean near an uncharted island.
 A stretch in these days of satellite mapping and searching.
 After swimming ashore "Adrian Sinbad" is attacked by a giant crab.
-Can you say Ray Harryhausen's "The Mysterious Island"?
+Can you say Ray Harryhausen's, 1960, "The Mysterious Island"?

-He finds his employees, the leader of the Somalian pirates and a beautiful female warrior living on the island.
+"Sinbad" finds his employees, the leader of the Somalian pirates and a beautiful female warrior living on the island.
 She tells him he has to stop "Elmec Ishu" a supernatural force.
 Fulling a long forgotten pledge of his family and become a warrior like her.

 Then there's a Cyclops and you can choose either Homer's "Odyssey", or Harryhausen's "7th Voyage of Sinbad" as it is blinded by "Sinbad" and killed.